Alpacas and Human Interactions

 The nanobodies are obtained by immunising an alpaca or llama with specific fragments of the virus' spike protein.
 After a number of days, blood is taken from the alpaca and the antibodies extracted.
 Their small size, solubility and stability make them attractive as candidate therapeutic agents.
 These properties give them the potential to be used similarly to a convalescent serum, effectively stopping progression of the disease and also developed into an inhaled treatment [35] since the nanobodies would be deposited directly into the lungs, the primary location of COVID-19 infection.

 Findings published in an accelerated Nature paper [51] (7/6/2021) reveal that nanobody varieties raised in llamas, and mice engineered to produce nanobodies from other camelid species, remained effective even with receptor-binding domain antigenic drift, and recognised binding sites that are largely inaccessible to human antibodies.
 The work confirmed the efficacy of nanobodies and their potential in treatment of COVID-19 infection, especially in the light of emerging mutant strains.
-Recently, a paper has appeared [46] demonstrating that a further receptor, Neuropilin-1, which is abundant on the cells of the nasal cavity, significantly potentiates SARS-CoV-2 infectivity.
-The researchers showed that the effect is blocked by a monoclonal antibody against Neuropilin-1.
-Speculatively, this may be another suitable target for nanobodies.

 Given the severity of the COVID-19 pandemic and the urgent need for innovative therapeutic solutions, there are several international scientific groups now researching this area using both alpacas and llamas as the source of nanobodies.
 A notable result (23/2/2021) is highlighted in "The Guardian", which reports the development of a electrochemical coronavirus test for Covid-19 using camelid nanobodies.
 This test is three times faster than lateral flow antigen tests and almost as accurate as PCR assays.